caddyserver/website/src/docs/markdown/extending-caddy.md

 ### Validating

-Modules which would like to validate their configuration may do so by satisfying the [`caddy.Validator`](https://pkg.go.dev/github.com/caddyserver/caddy/v2?tab=doc#Validator) interface:
+Modules which would like to validate their configuration may do so by satisfying the (optional) [`caddy.Validator`](https://pkg.go.dev/github.com/caddyserver/caddy/v2?tab=doc#Validator) interface:

 ```go
 // Validate validates that the module has a usable config.